zsc347/ts-serverless-demo/README.md

 **Infra Prepare**

-We assume you already know AWS and AWS IAM.
-And got an authroized account for deploy resources.
+We assume you already know AWS and AWS IAM and got an authroized account for deploy resources.

-Infra resources is located at `.aws/infra.yml`.
+Infrastructure resources is located at `.aws/infra.yml`.
 You need to deploy it with aws cloudformation.

 ```